rern/RuneOS/README.md

 ---
 Audio player and renderer for Raspberry Pi

+As of 20201224, this has been upgraded to a [rOS](https://github.com/rern/rOS).

 ![guide](https://github.com/rern/_assets/raw/master/guide/guide.gif)

 - For all **Raspberry Pi**s: Zero, 1, 2, 3 and 4